agilebeat-inc/maprover--infrastructure-aws-webapp/README.md

     - s3-staticweb.yaml
     - s3-staticweb-r53.yaml
 6. Click "Next"

+### For the s3-staticweb-r53.yaml selection

 7. In the "Specify stack details"
   - Name the stack
   - Provide full domain name as it is registered in the route53
+8. Click "Next"
+9. In the "Configure stack options" keep everything default
+10. Click "Next"
+11. Review all options and select "Create stack"
+12. You will see CREATE_IN_PROGRESS status